Skip to main content

 Accommodation in Antigua:

 Our home for the duration of our Antiguan odyssey was the charming Casa Tix.
-We paid 125 Quetzal per night (€15) for a private room with private bath.
+We paid 125 Quetzal per night (€15) for a private room with a private bath.
 The place was perfect, cheap, close to town and Olga and her mother were very nice and helpful with advice and directions.

 Things To Do in Antigua: